 More so, since I am not one of those genetically gifted freaks with unbelievably good fat distribution.
 You know the guys who have their abdominals popping at even 15-16% body fat?
 For me, anything more than 11% is not going to cut it.
 The abs just magically disappear.

-So, I have spent a lot of time dropping weight, trying out diets and running exercise programs that allow me to retain a good bit of muscle, while reducing body fat.
-Tried different exercise challenges to see if they yield any results; like doing squats everyday for 3 months or doing 100 pushups, 100 sit-ups and 100 squats for 30 days.
+So, I have spent a lot of time dropping weight, trying out diets and running exercise programs that allow me to get rid of belly fat and retain a good bit of muscle, while reducing body fat.
+Tried different exercise challenges to see if they yield any results; like doing squats everyday for 3 months or doing 100 pushups, 100 sit-ups and 100 squats a day for 30 days.

 My abs look fairly good.
 I have the six pack with striated oblique muscles.
 Or so I believed, until I saw a photo recently on Instagram.

 It was one of those natty fitness influencers and the dude had like a 10 pack.
 I am not kidding you.
 I could count the ab insertions with 10 separate muscles.
 They were just freakish with perfect separation.